 During the first quarter of 2022, management committed to a plan to sell certain of our assets located in the Midland Basin and determined that these assets met all the criteria for classification as assets held for sale.
-We anticipate these assets will be sold in the second half of 2022.
-These assets have been re-measured at their fair values less costs to sell, which resulted in the recognition of pre-tax impairment expense of \$15.6 million during the first quarter of 2022.
-We estimated the fair value of the assets using indicative bids, which were representative of a Level 2 fair value measurement.
-The assets are included in assets held for sale in the condensed consolidated balance sheet at June 30, 2022, and we have ceased recording depreciation on the assets.
+These assets were re-measured at their fair values less costs to sell, which resulted in the recognition of pre-tax impairment expense of \$15.6 million during the first quarter of 2022.
+We estimated the fair value of the assets using indicative bids, which were representative of a Level 2 fair value measurement, and we ceased recording depreciation on the assets.
+During the third quarter of 2022, we closed the sale of these assets for proceeds of \$7.4 million and recorded a gain of \$0.1 million.